 Simply relaunch your game and try to open the Code Builder again.
 Since the cache has been reset, it should be able to run smoothly.
-If your issue still persists then consider reinstalling the game.
+If your issue persists, then consider reinstalling the game.

 Minecraft Not Connecting To Service

 Your Minecraft might throw an “Unable to connect to service” error due to your device having multiple versions of Minecraft.
-That being said, a simple uninstallation should do the trick in most cases.
-However, it is recommended to perform a thorough cleanup in order to ensure peak performance.
+That said, a simple uninstallation should do the trick in most cases.
+However, it is recommended to perform a thorough cleanup to ensure peak performance.

 Saving Current Worlds

-The biggest concern of starting fresh is the loss of data that incur after a clean reinstallation.
+The biggest concern of starting fresh is data loss after a clean reinstallation.
 Luckily, there is a method of preserving your worlds that can be re-connected after the fresh installation.